SRI-International/QC-App-Oriented-Benchmarks/_common/qiskit/README.md

     --noise_model "custom_qiskit_noise_model.my_noise_model()"
 ```

 In addition to Simulator Arguments their is an option to choose Hardware backend which needs to be provided if we want to differ the default values.
-In order to implement using below arguments need to choose backend_id & provider_backend according to your choice
+In order to run on  provider backend choice of provider details shoulde be updated like provider module name & provider class name according to your choice of provider

 ```
  python _common/qiskit/benchmark_runner.py